 And why do we all know the answer?

 It’d be great if that scenario required mind-bending science fiction.
 Like maybe they both had the same brain parasite.
 Or it’s possible they weren’t one-upping each other at all.
 As unwitting participants in a covert mind control experiment, perhaps they stood in an electromagnetic field compelling them to regurgitate all their achievements and acquisitions.
 Heck, we haven’t even explored the possibility of extraterrestrial involvement.

 No, this entirely believable story requires no brain worms from outer space.
 Because we all get it immediately: Nothing these individuals did was enough.
 So all of it won’t be.
 They still have wounds the resumé hasn’t healed.

 Even if we never participated in that particular tournament of self-torture, I’m guessing we’ve all had our FOMO/comparative/competitive moments.
 At some level we understand that pressurized feeling.
 Whether it’s something we posted online, something we said out loud, or just a feeling we couldn’t shake, this pressure is sometimes followed by confusion.
 “Why did I have to say that?
 Why did I think that way?”
 By contrast, we can imagine someone at peace with themself.
 Someone who’s healing their wounds, truly loves themself.
 You probably wouldn’t expect to find them jumping into social media like a gladiator in a digital coliseum.

 If we avoid the inner work that leads to deep healing, then tension, measuring up, and competition get normalized.
 Our unconscious validation-seeking looks for more nods, more thumbs-up.
 We pursue clicks and likes and followers.
 More mentions, more status, more dollars.
-The achievements and possessions we require to project an acceptable image get more involved, more expensive.
+The achievements and possessions required to project an acceptable image get more expensive in every way.